 - Minor and disabled children.
 They can collect 75 percent of a late parent’s benefit.
 To be eligible for survivor benefits the child must be under 18 (or up to 19 and 2 months if they are still in high school full time) or have a disability dating from before they turned 22.
 Stepchildren and grandchildren may also qualify.
 In all cases, children must be unmarried to collect survivor benefits.

 - Parents.
 Survivor benefits can go to parents age 62 or older who were financially dependent on a son or daughter who dies.
 The amount is 82.5 percent of the deceased’s benefit for one parent, 75 percent each for two.

 - Ex-husbands and -wives.
 The divorced spouses of deceased workers can collect survivor benefits if the marriage lasted 10 years or more.
-The rules regarding age and parental status are largely the same as for widows and widowers.
+The rules regarding eligibility age are largely the same as for widows and widowers.

-One note on how much of a late worker's benefit amount survivors can receive: Survivor benefits paid to widow(er)s, children and parents of a deceased wage earner are subject to the maximum family benefit — a cap on how much a family can get from Social Security on a single worker’s earnings record.
-If family members’ collective survivor benefits exceed the maximum, their individual payments will be reduced proportionately to meet the cap.
+One note on how much of a late worker's benefit amount survivors can receive: Survivor benefits paid to multiple members of one family are subject to the maximum family benefit — a cap on how much Social Security will pay out on a single deceased worker’s earnings record.
+If family members’ collective survivor benefits exceed the maximum, their individual payments will be reduced proportionally to meet the cap.